diffstorm/json_parser/README.md

 ![GitHub Stars](https://img.shields.io/github/stars/diffstorm/json_parser?style=social)
 ![Platforms](https://img.shields.io/badge/Platform-Linux%20%7C%20Windows%20%7C%20macOS-lightgrey)

 A lightweight, single-header C library for parsing JSON data.
-Designed for simplicity and portability, this parser provides a low-footprint solution to decode JSON-formatted strings into structured tokens while adhering to core JSON specifications.
+Designed for simplicity and portability, it provides a low-footprint solution to decode JSON strings into structured tokens, fully compliant with core JSON specifications.

+This zero-dependency parser is ideal for embedded or performance-critical environments.
+It offers safe, efficient token-based parsing with configurable limits, and can be easily integrated into any project with a clean single-header implementation.

 ## Features